 The lemon juice will keep the apples from getting brown while prepping for the recipe.

-Apple cider – If you do not have apple cider on hand, apple juice is an acceptable substitute.
+Apple cider – If you do not have apple cider on hand, apple juice is a great substitute.

-Onions – Yellow or white onions both work great for this recipe.
+Onions – Yellow onion or white onion will both work great in this recipe.
+Sweet onions taste best, in my opinion!

 Step 1

-Place a 1.5-pound pork tenderloin (use up to a 3-lb loin) in a crock pot along with apple slices, onion slices and apple cider.
-Sea salt or kosher salt and ground black pepper never hurt.
+Place a 1.5-pound pork tenderloin (use up to a 3-lb loin) in a crock pot along with a layer of apples, onions and topped with apple cider.
+Sea salt or kosher salt and ground black pepper never hurt when sprinkled over top of the pork and apple slices.

 Step 2

 Cover and cook on high heat for 4 to 5 hours.
-Cut the pork and place on a serving platter.
+Using a sharp knife, cut the pork and place on a serving platter or cutting board.
 Pour the apple-onion mixture over the top of each serving.

 Recipe Notes

-- If you prefer to let this cook slower and longer, you can adjust your cook time to 7-8 hours on low heat.
+- If you prefer to let this cook slower and for a longer period, you can adjust your cook time to 7-8 hours on low heat.

 - This main dish does not need any further condiments to give it great flavor but I know many people love a good BBQ sauce to dip their meat into.
 If this is you, try this wonderful homemade sauce!